Bernard Schultze

 1969 Art Prize of the City of Cologne

-1981 Titular Professorship of the State of North Rhine-Westphalia
+1981 Titular professorship of the state of North Rhine-Westphalia

 1983 Wormland Art Prize, Munich

-1984 Great Hessian Culture Prize
+1984 Grand Hessian Culture Prize

 1986 Lovis Corinth Prize, East German Gallery Regensburg